sanje2v/OldPhotoRestorationDLST/README.md

 # TensorFlow v2+Keras re-implementation of 'Old Photo Restoration via Deep Latent Space Translation', CVPR 2020 paper
 This is a TensorFlow v2+Keras inference ONLY implemention of a [CVPR 2020 paper](https://arxiv.org/abs/2004.09484) that restores old photos sufferring from degradations like faded colors, scratches and color spots by jointly learning from the latent spaces of paired artificially degraded images and real degraded photos.

+The whole process consists of the following steps:
+* Stage 1 - Image enchancement
+    1. Quality restoration OR
+    2. Quality restoration with scratch mask
+* Stage 2 - Face detection
+* Stage 3 - Face enchancement

 Official PyTorch implementation can be found [here](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life).

 *[25th March 2021] The official repository has been updated with training code for the model.
 It is unlikely that this new changes will be re-implemented here.*